jfrog/tome/docs/how-to/script_to_tome.md

 round-trip min/avg/max/stddev = 4.945/6.239/9.094/1.664 ms
 ```

-You just need to copy this file to an empty folder and add a description.
+You just need to copy this file to an empty folder and add a `tome_description`.

 ```bash
 % tree